Kerikeri BBQ BOI team goes the whole hog to win spot in barbecue world champs

 Their major win in the biggest competition of the year has earned them a spot in The American Royal World Series of Barbecue - dubbed The Royal - set to take place in Kansas City in the United States this October.

-Van Mackelbergh said the competition was the first New Zealand BBQ Alliance grand championship the trio have competed in together since they began cooking under their team name, BBQ BOIs, three years ago.
+Van Mackelbergh said the competition was the first New Zealand BBQ Alliance grand championship the trio have won together since they began cooking under their team name, BBQ BOIs, three years ago.

 “It’s just been a real blessing, winning on the weekend, as we don’t have expectations going into these things.”